caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 Abstract methods and properties can *only* occur inside abstract classes; if you try to use them in a concrete class, you will get an error.
 Abstract methods and properties are implicitly virtual, so if you try to declare them as `abstract virtual` you will also get an error.

+When you derive a concrete class from an abstract class, you must provide an implementation for all abstract properties and methods in the base class.

 #### Static members and classes

 Static members of classes are accessed through the class name, and are not associated with an instance of the class.
 In other words, given the following class: